Um, 1,000 horsepower? What?

 But if the new Hummer succeeds, it seems certain GM will expand the lineup or export the electric technology to other truck and SUV models.
 Americans like vehicles that emit a rugged vibe, and they want automakers to make those vehicles socially acceptable.
 In its second life, the Hummer might finally be arriving at the right time.

-Editor’s note: This story originally had an incorrect number for Hummer sales.
-It has been corrected.
+Editor’s note: This story has been updated from a version originally published on Jan.
+13. An earlier version had an incorrect number for Hummer sales, which has been corrected.

 Rick Newman is the author of four books, including “Rebounders: How Winners Pivot from Setback to Success.”
 Follow him on Twitter: @rickjnewman.
 Confidential tip line: firstname.lastname@example.org.
 Encrypted communication available.
 Click here to get Rick’s stories by email.